parsing using the reader’s knowledge

 - single quotes: 「 」(type them with [ and ] when in hiragana mode)

-- dash marks: ・・・ (for example, when writing down a telephone number)
+- dash marks: ・・・ (dots play the role of dashes in a telephone number)

 - tilde: 〜 (as shown in the schedule-box, similar to the English ~)